 (A print edition of Treaties in Force is published annually in limited quantities to meet the needs of certain users who are not able to consult the on-line version.)

 Treaties in Force is arranged in two sections.
-Section 1 includes bilateral treaties and other international agreements listed by country or other international entity with subject headings under each entry.
+Section 1 lists bilateral treaties and agreements sorted by country or international entity, with subject headings under each entry.
 Arrangements with territorial possessions of a country appear at the end of the entry for that country.
-In some cases, treaties and international agreements applicable to a territory prior to its independence are included in the entry for that country on the basis of its assumption of treaty obligations upon becoming independent, as noted at the beginning of the entry for that country.
-For convenience, some treaties and agreements concluded with countries whose name or statehood status has changed continue to be listed under the name in use at the time the agreement was concluded, if the title of the treaty or agreement has not been formally amended.
+Treaties and international agreements applicable to a territory prior to its independence are included in the entry for that country.
+Treaties and agreements concluded with countries whose name or statehood status has changed continue to be listed under the name in use at the time the agreement was concluded, unless the title of the treaty or agreement has been formally amended.

-Section 2 lists multilateral treaties and other international agreements to which the United States is a party, arranged by subject.
-It will furnish a comprehensive list of parties to the agreements as of a certain date.
-We note, however, that the depositary for a treaty is the authoritative source for a current list of parties and information on other matters concerning the status of the agreement, and status information often changes.
-Treaties in Force now provides information on the depositary for the agreement in question, including an Internet site where available.
+Section 2 lists multilateral treaties arranged by subject.
+A comprehensive list of parties to each agreement as of a certain date is provided.
+However, we note that a depositary for a treaty is the authoritative source for a current list of parties and information on other matters concerning the status of the agreement, and status information often changes.
+Links to depositary websites are provided, whenever possible.